arnab7070/custom-firebase-auth-ui/README.md

 yarn dev
 ```

-Open your browser and navigate to `http://localhost:3000`.
+Navigate to `http://localhost:3000` to view the application.

 ## Handling User Object

 The user object is managed using the `useAuth` hook provided in the `context/authContext.js` file.
-You can access the user object and loading state as follows:
+Access the user object and loading state as follows:

 ```javascript
 import { useAuth } from "./context/authContext";